 Steps:

-Once you have completed your certification this year, we encourage you to think about what systems and procedures you can put in place to make the compliance process for annual certification easier next year.
+Once you have completed your certification this year, we encourage you to review the systems and procedures you have in place to assess whether you can make the compliance process for annual certification easier next year.

 My law practice has not complied with its obligations, can I certify “no”?